biomed-AI/DiffDec/data/README.md

 # Datasets

+To train the model from scratch, you need to download the preprocessed file from [this link]() and save it into `data/single` or `data/multi`.

 We use the CrossDocked dataset and reaction-based slicing method in LibINVENT to construct single and multi R-groups datasets.
+If you want to process the dataset from scratch, you can follow the steps:

 1. Download the dataset archive `crossdocked_pocket10.tar.gz` and the split file `split_by_name.pt` from [this link](https://drive.google.com/drive/folders/1CzwxmTpjbrt83z_wBzcQncq84OVDPurM).
 2. Extract the TAR archive using the command: